How To: Get the Most Out of Your App Developer

 So basically, you need to put in the time and plan out what your business plan for this app is, with as many specifics as possible.
 Trust us, you cannot get too specific.
 We have yet to say to a client “woah, woah, let us have some creative freedom!”
 On the contrary, the more specific you can be, the smoother the development process is.
 And the best way to be specific is to have a full understanding of how this app will be used in your business.

 Many people might read all this and think “so I’m doing all the work?
 Aren’t I paying my app developer to do this?”
 Not true.
 The developer’s job isn’t to think through the business application for your idea; their job is to bring your idea to fruition.
-Remember, up to two-thirds of apps get fewer than 1000 downloads in the first year.
 Most apps fail, and not thinking through the business plan is the main reason why.

 “When is good for our weekly call?”